Why these breakthrough musicians are giving Leeds the recognition it deserves

-Leeds music: Yard Act, Emma-Jean Thackrey and breakthrough musicians giving Leeds the recognition it deserves
+Leeds music: Yard Act, Emma-Jean Thackray and breakthrough musicians giving Leeds the recognition it deserves

 Leeds’ music scene has always been unrivalled - but it just keeps getting better.